piyusshhjangid/CollabSpace/README.md

 # 📖 About

-CollabSpace is a full-stack SaaS project inspired by tools like **Jira, Linear, Notion, ClickUp and Slack**.
+CollabSpace is a full-stack SaaS collaboration platform designed for modern teams to manage work, projects, tasks, and team collaboration from a single workspace.

-The goal is to build a production-grade collaboration platform while learning modern backend architecture, scalable frontend development, PostgreSQL, AI integrations, authentication, and real-world software engineering practices.
+The platform is inspired by products such as **Jira, Linear, Notion, ClickUp, and Slack**, while focusing on a clean architecture and a scalable foundation.

-This project is being built completely in public from scratch.
+The project is being built with a production-oriented architecture using **React, TypeScript, Node.js, Express, PostgreSQL, and Prisma**, with AI-powered features planned for later stages.

 ---